-The Online Dispute Resolution (ODR) is free service provided by the European Commission to allow consumers and traders in the EU, Norway, Iceland, Liechtenstein and the United Kingdom (until the end of the year, at least) to resolve disputes relating to online purchases of goods and services without going to court.
+The Online Dispute Resolution (ODR) is free service provided by the European Commission to allow consumers and traders in the EU, Norway, Iceland and Liechtenstein and to resolve disputes relating to online purchases of goods and services without going to court.

 The Online Dispute Resolution (ODR) is a platform provided by the European Commission to allow consumers and traders to communicate in relation to their dispute and the website is for both online consumers and online traders who wish to settle disputes out of court.